missionpinball/mpf-docs/hardware/voltages_and_power/index.rst

 Most coils will start burning after a while if you enable them permanently without PWM (see ``hold_power`` in :doc:`/config/coils` for details).
 You do not want that.
 Instead the fuse should trip and cut the power.
-It might be wise to use multiple coils (e.g. one per bank of coils).
+It might be wise to use multiple fuses (e.g. one per bank of coils).

 Light Power
 -----------